gospino123/gospino123-uf/README.md

      <dt>Brand Identity:</dt><dd>The visual appearance and voice of a company</dd>
      <dt>Call-to-action (CTA):</dt><dd>A visual prompt that tells the user to take action, like to click a button</dd>
      <dt>Color modification:</dt><dd>Features that increase the contrast of colors on a screen, like high-contrast mode or dark mode</dd>
      <dt>Design Sprint:</dt><dd>A time-bound process, with five phases typically spread over five full 8-hour days.
-The goal of design sprints is to answer critical business questions through designing, prototyping, and testing ideas with users</dd>
+The goal of design sprints is to answer critical business questions through designing, prototyping, and testing ideas with users.
+Are there many potential solutions to your design challenge?
+Does a design challenge require people from cross-functional teams to weigh in?
+Is the design challenge's scope wide enough for a sprint?</dd>
      <dt>Design Thinking:</dt><dd>A UX design framework that focuses on the user throughout all five phases: empathize, define, ideate, prototype, and test.</dd>
      <dt>Sprint Brief:</dt><dd>A document that you share with all your attendees to help them prepare for the sprint</dd>
     </dl>